Rock 'n' Roll History for

 July 7

 Using the name his parents gave him at birth, J.R.
 Cash enlists in the United States Air Force.
 Military rules say that he is not allowed to use initials as a first name, so he starts using the name John R. Cash.
+After basic training at Lackland Air Force Base and technical training at Brooks Air Force Base, both in San Antonio, Texas, Cash was assigned to the 12th Radio Squadron Mobile of the U.S. Air Force Security Service at Landsberg, Germany as a Morse Code Intercept Operator for Soviet Army transmissions.
 Honorably discharged as a staff sergeant four years later, he would form a trio with guitarist Luther Perkins and bassist Marshall Grant and begin a career that will see him sell more than 90 million records worldwide.

 July 7

 Producer Sam Phillips took an acetate of Elvis Presley singing "That's All Right" to DJ Dewey Phillips at Memphis radio station WHBQ.
-After Dewey played the song on the air around 9:30 that evening, listeners flooded the phone lines requesting to hear the song again.
+After Dewey played the song on the air around 9:30 that evening, listeners flooded the phone lines requesting to hear it again.
+The disc jockey obliged, and spun the disc over a dozen times.

 July 7